eshwen/macOS-setup/README.md

 #### Tensorflow

-If `pip install tensorflow` doesn't work, it may because it does not run natively on Apple Silicon.
+If `pip install tensorflow` doesn't work, it may because it does not yet run natively on Apple Silicon.
 Run the following commands to get a usable install:

 ```sh
 pyenv install miniforge3